 With so many people starting a keto diet, it’s common for people to ask us if their old favorite foods, just as radishes, are keto friendly.
 I did all the keto diet research on radishes, and chollected it here for you.

-So, Are radishes Keto Friendly?
-Yes, radishes are allowed on a Keto Diet.
+Radishes are allowed on a Keto Diet because they are very low carb and therefore very keto friendly.
 One medium radish only has 0.1 carb; that means you’d have to eat 10 radishes to have even 1 gram of carbs.
-That’s a very keto friendly vegetable!

 While ketogenic diet guidelines generally suggest that you avoid all root vegetables, that advice isn’t accurate for all root vegetables.